-Emergency vehicles during an emergency response, ambulance transport, and visitor vehicle permits are exempt from the environmental requirements for vehicle permits.
+Vehicles from the public sector during an emergency response and visitor vehicle permits are exempt from the environmental requirements for vehicle permits.

 The Swedish Armed Forces' vehicles registered in the military vehicle register MIFOR are exempt from the environmental requirements for vehicles in the event of a special incident or increased readiness.